disclaimer

 Individuals applying for a marriage license in Oklahoma should follow the steps below:

-• Both parties should visit any of the County Clerk Offices in the state
+• Both parties should visit the state’s County Clerk’s Offices.

-• Provide photo indentations such as passports, driver's licenses, military identification, or state-issued IDs
+• Provide photo identifications such as passports, driver’s licenses, military identification, or state-issued IDs.

 • Fill out a marriage license request form with the relevant information (this includes name, age, and date of birth)

-• Pay the processing few (depending on the county, you may have to pay up to $60 or less)
+• Pay the processing fee (depending on the county, you may have to pay up to $60 or less)

 • There is a mandatory waiting period of 72 hours for marriage license issuance ( the County Clerk’s Office can waive this under certain circumstances)